The end of the year is coming up soon and that often means cleaning out junk, some of which is e-waste.

 Business E-Waste Disposal and Electronics Recycling

-Because of the many regulations restrictions and added fees involved in recycling e-waste, it may seem that simply throw out your old electronics is the wisest business course.
-Aside from probably being illegal, it also ignores the bigger problem with e- waste, which is that it contains toxic materials that are hazardous both to the environment and to human health.
+Because of the many regulations restrictions and added fees involved in recycling e-waste, it may tempting to simply throw out your old electronics anyway.
+But, aside from being illegal, it also ignores the bigger problem with e- waste, which is that it contains toxic materials that are hazardous both to the environment and to human health.

-- The United States generated 11.7 million tons of e-waste in 2014.
-According to EPA, only about 1 million tons of over 3.4 million tons of e-waste generated in the U.S. in 2012 was recycled, resulting in a recycling rate of 29 percent.
+The data for 2015 and 2016 are not available yet.
+According to the EPA, only about 1 million tons of over 3.4 million tons of e-waste generated in the U.S. in 2012 was recycled, resulting in a recycling rate of 29 percent.
 The e-waste recycling rate in 2011 was 24.9 percent, and 19.6 percent in 2010.

 Here is a graphic view of the national electronic waste recycling picture:

-Once you have made the business decision to properly dispose of all the accumulated electronics, devices and equipment in your offices, what do you do next?
+Once you have made the strategic decision to professionally dispose of all the accumulated electronics, devices and equipment in your offices, what's your next step?

 Junk King provides an efficient, safe and eco-friendly e-waste removal service so you don’t need to worry about the pick up or disposal of those old items.
 Not only that, but we make sure that your old electronics end up in the right place: whether it be a charity if the electronics are still functioning, or a recycling facility to ensure your e-waste is disposed of in an eco-friendly way.